pesekt1/counters-client/README.md

 # React-demo

 ## http service - deployment to Heroku

+- NOTE: This branch works with the counters-server branche "counters-API".
+Dont use it with the main branche.

 - We hardcoded the APIs, so when we have our backend and frontend deployed on Heroku, it does not work...
 Our web client is still communicating with our localhost.

 Add env files: Fill the values according to your project.